 Your food is spoiling before its expiration date

 If your food seems to be going bad much faster than usual, it could mean your fridge is faulty—but not necessarily.
 First, check your temperate settings.
 According to Ron Shimek, president of Mr. Appliance, a Neighborly company, the temperature inside your refrigerator should be between 37 and 41 degrees.
 If the temperature is within the normal range but you’re still having a problem, the next step is to check that the door seals are tight.
 “The seals keep in the cool air and keep out the warm air,” says Shimek.
 “Keeping the seals clean keep this working the right way and prevent spoiling.”
 The good news: Replacing a seal is far easier and less expensive than replacing the entire unit.
-Don’t miss these 7 ways you’re accidentally shortening the life of your refrigerator.
+Next, find out ways in which you’re accidentally shortening the lifespan of your refrigerator.

 Your freezer is too cold